-This past week, we’ve explored how an Indian-American Canadian wrote a memoir to explore her second childhood at age 30, how a 28-year-old New Zealander wrote 832 pages of an award-winning novel, how another group of Americans moved further ahead to getting publicly recognized for their works and, finally, how an Italian chemist became a writer after his own 11-month life-changing experience at Auschwitz, trying to make sense of it all for the 40 years after.
+This past week, we’ve explored how an Indian-American Canadian wrote a memoir to explore her second childhood at age 30, how a 28-year-old New Zealander wrote 832 pages of an award-winning novel, how another group of Americans moved further ahead to getting publicly recognized for their works and, finally, how an Italian chemist became a writer after his own 11-month life-changing experience at Auschwitz, trying to make sense of it all in the 40 years after.

 …… But in the language of poetry, where every word is weighed, nothing is usual or normal.
 Not a single stone and not a single cloud above it.
 Not a single day and not a single night after it.
 And above all, not a single existence, not anyone’s existence in this world.

 Szymborska starts the poem with three questions about a commonplace story character, setting, and the related images created with written words: a doe that bounds through the woods to drink water from a spring and lifts its head on hearing the slightest ominous sounds.
 These initial images, which Szymborska as the writer, has just created on paper with her mind and her pen, have set her to musing on writing as a creative and personal act.

 She goes on to describe how this doe comes to life under her fingertips because she has borrowed true details to describe its being and also used more words to create the surrounding wooded world in which it now exists.

 This fictional doe is, quite possibly, also a manifestation of the writer’s spirit on the page trying to break itself free with truth even as it is ever-sensitive to the slightest distractions.